-A: Not necessarily.
-The QuickLace system is efficient at holding the foot down and in place, but some prefer the traditional system.
+Not necessarily.
+The QuickLace system is efficient at holding the foot securely in place, but some prefer the traditional system.
 This is essentially a personal preference.
 Sometimes the lacing system can affect the way the tongue feels against your foot, so consider this before buying.
 QuickLace may be ideal for those who have weaker joints and need a more supportive shoe.
 Keep in mind comfort is the key!

 Q: How much does a pair of OCR shoes typically cost?

 It varies, but the majority of OCR shoes are priced roughly in the $100-200 range.
 To some may seem expensive but considering their lifespan and durability, they are definitely worth the cost.

 Q: I prefer non-minimalist shoes and I’m thinking that the shoes will wear out faster when I run regular obstacle courses, is it ok to just get a cheap pair of shoes as they won’t last long anyway?